Women's liberation movement in Oceania: Australia

 Initially, men participated in the WLM in Australia, but in the period between 1970 and 1971, women began to oust men from their organisations because they tended to dominate the narrative and inform the women participants of how they should proceed.
 One of the earliest journals, MeJane, produced by the MeJane Collective of Sydney was founded in 1971 and produced by women like Suzanne Bellamy and Joyce Stevens.
 As in the US and other places where the movement flourished, small groups of consciousness-raising with a limited organisational structure were the norm and the focus was on changing societal perception rather than legislation.
 Prominent in the movement were women like Eva Cox, who would become a professor and social commentator; Justice Elizabeth Evatt, first chief justice of the Family Court of Australia; Eileen Haley of Adelaide; Anne Summers, who would write Damned Whores and God's Police in 1975, which became widely influential; Pat Turner, an aboriginal activist and civil servant; and Biff Ward, a writer and social activist.

 In 1972, the Melbourne Women's Liberation set up a centre at 16 Little La Trobe Street which became a gathering place for members of the movement.
 They produced the Women's Liberation Newsletter on a gestetner and provided a community referral service to women.
-In the run-up to the elections that year, two of the WLM groups in Melbourne met to strategise over the federal candidates who might be favorable to women's issues.
+In the run-up to the elections that year, two of the WLM groups in Melbourne met to strategize over the federal candidates who might be favorable to women's issues.
 Out of these strategy sessions, the Women's Electoral Lobby (WEL) was founded and began lobbying the Australian Labor Party to address their concerns.
-When Labor won, with Gough Whitlam being elected Prime Minister, WEL began lobbying for fulfillment of the promises made in exchange for their support.
+When Labor won, with Gough Whitlam being elected Prime Minister, WEL began lobbying for the fulfillment of the promises made in exchange for their support.
 Whitlam appointed Elizabeth Reid as an advisor on women's affairs.
-The reaction from other liberationists was clear, when a statement was issued in MeJane denouncing not only the illegitimacy of a man choosing a woman to be a spokesperson for women, but of choosing a single person to represent diverse points of view.
+The reaction from other liberationists was clear when a statement was issued in MeJane denouncing not only the illegitimacy of a man choosing a woman to be a spokesperson for women but of choosing a single person to represent diverse points of view.
 From that point, there was a fissure in the relationship of WLM and WEL.